Israel’s Tourism Triumph-Part III of IV

 Almost 200,000 people work in the restaurant industry, about half of them waiters, which has created a teeming industry.
 Restaurants mean employment to immigrant workers, average Israelis, and Palestinians who have embraced the Israeli economy.
 Trendy restaurants are a national pastime and uplifting social force.

 Ironically, with all the dining fervor, today there are fewer restaurants in Israel today than a few years ago.
 The high cost of doing business and the compulsion to achieve excellence has squeezed many restaurants out of business.
-The cost and tribulations of official koshering is steep, and too often simply an unnerving pressure.
+Maybe these businesses that are doing well have something similar to a nationwide industrial refrigeration company on side to ensure that they can have the most up to date equipment to provide the highest quality service which can contribute to an increased cost compared to those that don’t upgrade their equipment.
+In addition, the cost and tribulations of official koshering is steep, and too often simply an unnerving pressure.
 Unthinkable a decade ago, many restaurants now forego kosher certification and even ignore kosher food guidelines regarding pork and shrimp.
 Most impacting, recent tax rulings on employee pensions and tips have squeezed the entire industry.
 About one third of restaurants close within their first year.
 Margins are carpaccio-thin.
 Asaf Lees, co-owner of Sucre Ltd. restaurant group, quips, “Opening a restaurant in Tel Aviv today is almost impossible without the power of suppliers.”

 Nonetheless, Israel still offers more than 6,200 eateries-about 1,400 of which are in Tel Aviv.